|

 77. distribution

-the act of distributing or spreading or apportioning
+the act of spreading or apportioning

 Jean Jacques Rousseau